zapabob/ROCm/docs/conceptual/using-gpu-sanitizer.md

 ### Using ASan with a short HIP application

-Refer to the following example to use address sanitizer with a short HIP application,
+Refer to the following example to use ASan with a short HIP application,

 https://github.com/Rmalavally/rocm-examples/blob/Rmalavally-patch-1/LLVM_ASAN/Using-Address-Sanitizer-with-a-Short-HIP-Application.md